Remove an application

 Find the application that you want to remove by using the search box or by looking through the list of installed applications.

 Confirm that you want to remove the application.

-You will be asked to authenticate by entering your password (that is, your user password, not your Snap Store/Ubuntu One password).
+You will be asked to authenticate by entering your password.
 After you have done that, the application will be removed.

 Some applications depend on other applications to work properly.
 If you try to remove an application that is needed by another application, both will be removed.
 You will be asked to confirm whether you want this to happen before the applications are removed.